Postgres Partitioning: When to Consider It

 Table partitioning is a database design technique that divides a large table into smaller, more manageable pieces known as partitions.
 Each partition is a sub-table that holds a subset of the data, with each row existing in exactly one partition.
 Partitions can have their own indexes, but any unique indexes (including primary keys) must include the column that was used to partition the table.

-- Range partitioning: this strategy is ideal for time-series data or incrementing sequences (maybe a BIGINT primary key), where you partition data based on a range of values (e.g.,g: by day or by a number of keys).
+Range partitioning: this strategy is ideal for time-series data or incrementing sequences (maybe a BIGINT primary key), where you partition data based on a range of values (e.g., by day or number of keys).

 WHERE clause, and if there are constraints on the partition column, it will use those to exclude partitions that don’t hold data relevant to the query.